Snowflake-Labs/sfquickstarts/site/sfguides/src/tour_of_ingest/tour_of_ingest.md

 ```

-To test the code, you can run the following:
+To test the code, you can run the following in your shell:

 ```bash
 export KAFKA_TOPIC=TESTING